 Entity Naming Patterns

-If you do not provide a name, the naming pattern for the data class will be used to generate one.
+If you do not provide a name, the naming pattern for the Registry Source Type will be used to generate one.
 Hover over the

-to see the naming pattern in a tooltip.
+to see the naming pattern in a tooltip, as well as an 'example name' using that pattern.

 The default naming patterns in LabKey Biologics are:

-To change a naming pattern, edit the Data Class definition
+To change a naming pattern, edit the Registry Source Type definition

 Hide Name Entry/Edit Options